 While studying Food, Nutrition and Health, you’re learning about a broad spectrum of topics in the food and healthcare systems to focus on how you want to impact human health.

-You’ll develop skills to deal with uncertainty through using scientific understanding and address real issues within the systems related to human well-being and nutrition.
+You’ll develop skills to deal with uncertainty through using scientific understanding and address real issues within the systems related to food, nutrition, and human well-being.

 These skills may include:

-- Report-writing related to food security, nutrition, and public health reports without perpetuating systematic bias
+- Writing food security, nutrition, and public health reports without perpetuating systematic bias

-- Application of scientific solutions to real-life situations within community context, both locally and abroad
+- Ability to apply scientific solutions to real-life nutritional and health situations within a community context, both locally and abroad